中文

 University Hospitals Essen, Germany for environmental toxicology as a visiting scholar in 1992-1994; Queensland University of Technology(QUT), Australia for environmental epidemiology as visiting professor in June-Oct., 2005; Griffith University (GU), Australia for climate change and health as visiting professor in Aug.
 2009-Feb.,2010, used to be as adjunct professors of both QUT and GU.

-My research interests focuses primarily on health effects of outdoor/indoor air pollution, climate change and relevant health impacts to the exposed population and quantitative evaluation for the related burden of disease by means of environmental epidemiology approaches.
-I have been in charge for a lot of research projects supported by Ministry of Science and Technology, NSFC of China, and collaborated with international colleagues, e.g. HZM, Germany on health effects of fine (PM2.5)/ultrafine particles, USEPA on Energy Selection and Health Benefits in Beijing and China, EU on HENVINET (FP6) and URGENCHE (FP7) project, South Korea on Health Assessment of Asian Dust, as well as with Energy Foundation of USA on China Sustainable Energy Program.
+Prof. Pan has been in charge for a lot of research projects supported by Ministry of Science and Technology, NSFC of China, and collaborated with international colleagues, e.g. HZM, Germany on health effects of fine (PM2.5)/ultrafine particles, USEPA on Energy Selection and Health Benefits in Beijing and China, EU on HENVINET (FP6) and URGENCHE (FP7) project, South Korea on Health Assessment of Asian Dust, as well as with Energy Foundation of USA on China Sustainable Energy Program.

 Professional Committees: